UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 To see a module-specific help, use `module help [module]` (e.g. `module help cowsay`).

-???- question "How does the output of `module help GATK/4.3.0.0` look like?"
+???- question "What does the output of `module help GATK/4.3.0.0` look like?"

     ```bash
     $ module help GATK/4.3.0.0